criscola/kubernetes-dbaas/README.md

 You can also use the supplied Dockerfile to compile your own Docker image.

 For more information about the operator-sdk and the enclosed Makefile, consult: https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/

+## CLI arguments
+- `--config-path <path>` defines the configuration file path.
+If no path is supplied, the Operator will search in the same folder of the manager binary for a file called`config.yaml`.

 ## Code reference